nbatterham/sfpowerscripts-doc/index.md

 * Though the tasks can all be utilized fully in build pipeline.
 It is recommended to utilize the Release Pipeline to deploy the artifats to make the full use of Azure Pipelines Capability.

 ## Why do I have to use this?
-Can't I script it out?
+Can’t I script it out?

 Of course you can, here are some advantages